Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 What things have I accumulated since last year?

-- ability to make food (causes a lot less stress now) == stability, reduced reliance on aid
+- ability to make food (causes a lot less stress now)

-- a stable sleep routine (pharmaceutically assisted) == stable, planned maintenance for uptime -> we fixed it my temporarily going on sleep meds, for a couple of months, and coming off them.
+- a stable sleep routine (pharmaceutically assisted) -> we fixed it my temporarily going on sleep meds, for a couple of months, and coming off them.
-- ability to maintain a comfortable working space (hygiene and maintanence) == stable, ongoing maintenance of hard infrastructure for reliability
+- ability to maintain a comfortable working space (hygiene and maintanence)
 - ability to live with others (how to interact with them)

-- friends to help me with being emotionally regulated and available to study - reducing bad emotional variance. == disaster management capacity
+- friends to help me with being emotionally regulated and available to study - reducing bad emotional variance
 - a better general direction in terms of awareness of skills and working roles.
 Models like Anson Yu, Hudzah, and friends like Yoyo and Fish
 - better at feeling comfortable in public and in presentations (grooming, clothes) - ability to negotiate and trade with the wider world
-- financial clarity and security (family situation finally becoming stable and me being aware of it)

 almost there:
 - exercise
 - self-built system to process notes (put them into a standard format)
-- task monitoring and priorotisation software (with the points)
+- task monitoring and priorotisation software (with points as real rewards)

 "long-term goals will no longer get vetoed by short-term crises." there will be less variation on output ability.